wdhzw/personal-site/src/data/about.md

 I am currently a Master of Computing student at NUS.

 <br>
-I received full scholarship from Ministry of Education(Singapore) and NUS in 2018.
-After that, I finished my briding course at NUS in 2019, and completed my bacholer degree with highest disctintion honor at NUS in 2023.
-I am instereted in Artificial Intelligence of Things (AIoT), Machine Learning, and Software Development.
+I received a full scholarship from the Ministry of Education (Singapore) and NUS in 2018.
+After that, I completed my bridging course at NUS in 2019 and earned my bachelor's degree with the highest distinction honors at NUS in 2023.
+I am interested in the Artificial Intelligence of Things (AIoT), Machine Learning, and Software Development.

 # I like